dwmkerr/hacker-laws/README.md

 >
 > Frans Kaashoek

-This principle proposes that systems and interfaces should be designed in a way that features and functionality is intuitive and matches users expectations.
-Features that 'surprise' users should be discouraged, and features that can be intuitively reasoned about based on existing common patterns and practices should be encouraged.
+This principle proposes that systems and interfaces should be designed in a way that features and functionality is easily discovered and matches users expectations.
+Features that 'surprise' users should be discouraged in favour of features that can be intuitively reasoned about based on existing patterns and practices.

-Examples are common in user interfaces, where a number of paradigms are common, such as a 'pull down' on a mobile app page to reload.
-Another example would be command line tools - where standard Unix and Linux tools have created a set of common expectations on how CLI tools can be expected to work, such as how command line flags are named.
+Many examples are present in user interfaces, such as a 'pull down' gesture on a mobile appliation to refresh content.
+Another example would be command line tools, where many standards exist for how parameters are named, common parameters that should be available and so on.

 See also: